 Keep reading to learn what responsibilities these careers entail, their future occupational outlook, the general pathway to joining them, and certifications that could be earned to practice.

-- PayScale (2023): $79,877 average annual salary
+- Comparably (2024): $60,261 average annual salary

 Become a Blood Bank Technology Specialist

-- PayScale (2023): $73,168 average annual salary
+- PayScale (2024): $73,168 average annual salary

 Specialists in blood bank technology (SBBs) are laboratory professionals who have the capacity to carry out all blood bank operations at all scales of complexity.
 SBBs have expertise in blood products, blood group systems, immunology, laboratory operations, physiology and pathophysiology, serologic and molecular testing, and transfusion practice.

-In addition to the ability to perform diagnostic blood testing from the level of routine to advanced and specialized, a BBS may also have responsibilities related to management, research, and teaching.
+In addition to the ability to perform diagnostic blood testing from the routine level to advanced and specialized, a BBS may also have responsibilities related to management, research, and teaching.
 A BBS’s career can be patient-facing or administrative, with opportunities in consulting, program management, clinical work, research and development, and education.

-According to the Bureau of Labor Statistics (BLS 2023), the general field of clinical laboratory technologists and technicians is predicted to grow by 5 percent between 2022 and 2032, more than the expected average job growth among all fields.
+According to the Bureau of Labor Statistics (BLS 2024), the general field of clinical laboratory technologists and technicians is predicted to grow by 5 percent between 2023 and 2033, more than the expected average job growth among all fields.

 Although graduating from an academic program specifically geared toward SBB is not required to become an SBB, there are programs recognized by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) that either focus directly on SBB or prepare graduates to sit for SBB certification exams.
 Working as an official SBB requires certification from the American Society for Clinical Pathology (ASCP) Board of Certification.